 For her current workflow, the iPad Air covers the core tasks: reading, annotating, writing, joining calls, and light remote workflows.
 The key trade-off is that it is not trying to be a local development machine, and that boundary is what makes it practical day to day.
 By being explicit about scope, we avoided overbuying and ended up with a tool she uses every day.

-Right now, she sees it as a decent laptop replacement.
-I think that is the useful framing: not whether it can replace every laptop, but whether it supports the work you do most days.
+Right now, she sees it as a decent laptop replacement for the work she actually does.
+That still feels like the right test to me: not whether an iPad can replace every laptop, but whether it covers most of your day without adding friction.

 Related posts